wazo-platform/wazo-doc/source/upgrade/upgrade.rst

     "Voicemail", field type "voicemail" and field name "voicemail"
   * restart xivo-dird

+* It is now possible to send an email to a user with a configured email address in the *people* xlet.
+See :ref:`dird-integration-views`  to add the appropriate field to your configured displays.
 * The *Contacts* xlet (aka. *Search*) has been removed in favor of the :ref:`people-xlet`.
 You may need to do some manual configuration in the directories for the People Xlet to be fully functional.
 See :ref:`the upgrade notes for 15.15 about directories <upgrade_notes_15_15>` for